Statue of Liberty's renovated crown to reopen this weekend

 About 3.5 million people visit Liberty Island every year, although most do not go inside the statue, park officials say.
 With the improvements, an additional 26,000 will be able to ascend to the crown each year.

 The statue, a gift from France to the United States, was dedicated in 1886 and declared a national monument in 1924.
-In 2009, the crown was reopened to the public for the first time since the attacks of September 11, 2001.
+In 2009, the crown was reopened to the public for the first time since the attacks of Sept.
+11, 2001.
+(Editing by Barbara Goldberg and Todd Eastham)